Please note: the document below was accurate as of publishing. Regulations have since changed. Read the most up-to-date regulations here.

 - Special attention should be paid to vulnerable employees (e.g. older employees, pregnant employees and employees who have underlying medical conditions) to enable them to work from home or temporarily redeploying these employees to another role within the company that ensures safe distancing.

-- If they are necessary, implement rules so that social distancing can be maintained (seating six feet or two metres apart) and for the wearing of masks or cloth face coverings.
+- If they are necessary, implement rules so that social distancing can be maintained (seating three feet apart) and for the wearing of masks or cloth face coverings.

 - No activities with close and prolonged contact: Employers must cancel, defer or otherwise rearrange all events or activities that involve close and prolonged contact amongst workers.
 This includes: